rust-lang/rust/text/0000-kinds-of-allocators.md

         self.extend(next).unwrap()
     }

-    /// Creates a kind describing the record for `n` instances of
+    /// Creates a layout describing the record for `n` instances of
     /// `self`, with a suitable amount of padding between each.
     ///
     /// Requires non-zero `n` and no arithmetic overflow from inputs.